rlrightleft/learn-SQL-MySQL/sqlzoo/9-_WINDOW_FUNCTION.md

 ---

 ## Problem 2
+You can use the RANK function to see the order of the candidates.
+If you RANK using (ORDER BY votes DESC) then the candidate with the most votes has rank 1.
-Show the party and RANK for constituency 'S14000024' in 2017.
+Show the party and RANK for constituency S14000024 in 2017.
+List the output by party.

 **My Solution:**